See if You Qualify For a IVC Filter Class Action Lawsuit

 Several other studies including one by the National Institutes of Health showed an elevated failure rate, problems with removal of the ivc filter (which are after all intended to be temporary) and a slew of other potential issues as well including:

-In addition, an eight year review of patients at Boston Medical Center that ended in 2011 concluded that, of 679 retrievable filters, less than 9% had been successfully removed and that removal of the IVC filter was unsuccessful 18.3% of the time.
+In addition, an eight year review of patients at Boston Medical Center that ended in 2011 concluded that, of 679 retrievable filters, less than 9% had been successfully removed and that removal of the anti blood clot device was unsuccessful 18.3% of the time.

 The review found patients suffered dozens of venous thrombotic events including many that occurred with the IVC filters in place.
 It also concluded that many filters had been placed after the highest bleeding risk had passed and anticoagulant therapy may have been a more appropriate choice.

-The number of lawsuits against the manufacturers grows by the day and are expected to grow even further in 2017 and 2018.
+The number of lawsuits against the manufacturers grows by the day and are expected to grow even further in 2018.

 You may want to file an individual suit or join an existing MDL against Bard, Cook or another company.
 Or you may want to join a class-action suit seeking compensation for monitoring expenses.